Missenden Abbey Wedding Photography

 Fast forward to 1815, and the Carrington family purchased the Abbey.
 They then settled in Buckinghamshire and devoted themselves to managing their extensive farms in the County.
 The Carrington family sold the house in 1946 to the Buckinghamshire County Council for use as an Adult Learning College.

 Following a major fire in 1985, the County Council restored the Abbey to its earlier splendour: vaulted rooms, the ceremonial staircase, stained glass and ornate plasterwork.

 Photographing weddings at Missenden Abbey

 When it comes to picture opportunities, Missenden Abbey has so many options.
-When I think of a dream wedding location, I have a long wish list for my ideal backdrops!
+If I think of a dream wedding location, I have a long wish list for my ideal backdrops!
 So, Missenden Abbey ticks every box – wonderful historic property, beautiful grounds, fabulous architectural features, stained glass windows, high ceilings, riverside location etc.

-If you’re getting married at Missenden Abbey and would like to discuss your photography requirements, I’d love to hear from you.
+If you’re getting married at Missenden Abbey and would like to discuss your wedding photography requirements, I’d love to hear from you.

 Recent blog postings about weddings at Missenden Abbey